-Simmons and guitarist / co-frontman Paul Stanley had recently left their previous group, Wicked Lester, recruiting drummer Peter Criss and lead guitarist Ace Frehley for their new outfit.
-Their goal, as Simmons explains in a series of anniversary posts on the band's official site, was to "put together the band we never saw onstage."
+Simmons and guitarist / co-frontman Paul Stanley had recently left their previous band, Wicked Lester, recruiting drummer Peter Criss and lead guitarist Ace Frehley for their new group.
+Their goal, Simmons has repeatedly explained, was to "put together the band we never saw onstage."

-After their first manager quit, declaring the new band's music "the worst crap he ever heard," Simmons took over, cold-calling the Popcorn and convincing them to hire the band for a three-night stand for $150.
+After their first manager quit, declaring the new band's music "the worst crap he ever heard," Simmons took over.
+He cold-called the Popcorn Club (which was soon to be renamed the Coventry), convincing them to hire the band for a three-night stand for $150.

 Watch Kiss Perform 'Deuce' in 1973

 By their own admission, Kiss' live debut was hardly the stuff of rock legend.
 Frehley, in his memoir No Regrets, remembered "stand[ing] up there alongside Paul and Gene, the three of us jockeying for space on the stage, unsure how to move or where to position ourselves, and thus sometimes crashing into one another or wrapping our legs around each other until we looked like some multi-headed hard rock serpent.
 And I could laugh at the absurdity of it all, even as I looked out over the 'crowd' and spotted not a single unfamiliar face.
 A few of our family members and girlfriends, and that’s about it.
 A lesser band might have been humiliated to the point of quitting, but we weren't deterred in the slightest."

 "We played like the place was packed, and afterward I realized that this band was the band," Criss recalled.
 "I was so proud of the guys.
 We were all drenched in sweat, and we had given the performance of our lives for four people."